0x392/full-stack-open-notes/part_6/6a-flux-architecture-and-redux.md

 ### `react-redux` Library

-Using the hooks API of the `react-redux` library
+- Using the hooks API of the `react-redux` library
+  - Practically: using the `useSelector` and `useDispatch` functions

 Installation: